Brewmaster Monk Frequently Asked Questions — Dragonflight 10.0.7

 We have a guide on how to sim yourself in Raidbots produced by Azortharion.

-I have a question not on this list.
+I have a question that is not on this list.
 Where can I ask it?

 A great place to get Brewmaster info beyond the scope of this guide is the Monk Discord, Peak of Serenity.
-The Brewmaster sections are friendly, and many knowledgeable Brewmasters monitor and participate including the author.
+Players in the Brewmaster sections are friendly, and many knowledgeable Brewmasters monitor and participate, author included.
 Please make sure to read the introduction if visiting to better understand how to use the resources offered there.

 You can also use the Monk section of our own forums to help get your burning questions answered.